MCO20 is a methanol-substance which can catalyze glycol-based additives

 In the picture you can see an estimated amount of oxalic acid and copperas (right) posted next to a finished batch MCO20.
 In addition to the description on the label, one can make the mix in a special bottle (e.g. pet).
 When 20 hours have passed, one can see that the solution's color is darker than it was from the beginning.
 It all ends with the filtering (e.g. a coffee filter), which tend to go quickly and smoothly.
 In the reservoir which captures the filtrate launch the right amount of oxalic acid.
 Since oxalic acid is porous and somewhat indefinite in its density can it be difficult to measure some dimensions.
 Weigh up the amount of oxalic acid or use stroked teaspoons.
 Add oxalic acid after the copperas is dissolved in methanol - not before!
 Oxalic acid is readily soluble in methanol.

-only one twenty-fourth can go into the solution - the rest remains insoluble and
+one twenty-fourth can go into the solution - the rest remains insoluble and is

-is filtered off - it will be 3.5 % in weight.
-The weight of oxalic acid in grams
+filtered off - it will be 3.5 % in weight.
+The weight of oxalic acid in grams can

 The weight oxalic acid in grams = millilitre methanol x 0.026

 The use of MCO20 is not free from risks.
-If you mix MCO20 with the red or the blue glycol of the cheap model, so is there a precipitate of the sulfate.
+If you mix MCO20 with red or blue glycol of a cheap/bad brand so is there a precipitate of the sulfate.
 Any type of precipitation (which is usually preceded by turbidity) corrupts the glycol beneficial effects.
-For some reason, works only the blue glycol (better quality) with MCO20.
+For some reason, works only blue glycol of better quality with MCO20.
 Would you choose distilled glycol, i.e. completely free of salts - is there not any increase in power.
 First; test the glycol by adding 1 part MCO20 to 8 parts blue glycol - is there no precipitation after half a day so should it be approved.
 Unfortunately is there not possible to make any unitary additives (mixtures) of MCO20, blue glycol and acetone - it may look okay at first, but sooner or later there will be a precipitate.